alanbarr/CCx/README.md

 This driver has three core modules:

 * **CCxxxx**
-The abstraction layer which should provide a platform independant interface to the CC1101/CCxxxx.
+The abstraction layer which should provide a platform independent interface to the CC1101/CCxxxx.

 * **QuickStart**